-Oregon Senate Bill 2 (2005) directs DOGAMI, in consultation with project partners (see below), to develop a statewide seismic needs assessment that includes seismic safety surveys of K-12 public school buildings and community college buildings that have a capacity of 250 or more persons, hospital buildings with acute inpatient care facilities, fire stations, police stations, sheriffs' offices and other law enforcement agency buildings.
+Statewide Seismic Needs Assessment Using Rapid Visual Screening (RVS) [Senate Bill 2 (2005)].
+Oregon Senate Bill 2 (2005) directed DOGAMI, in consultation with project partners, to develop a statewide seismic needs assessment that included seismic safety surveys of K-12 public school buildings and community college buildings that had, at the time, a capacity of 250 or more persons, hospital buildings with acute inpatient care facilities, fire stations, police stations, sheriffs' offices and other law enforcement agency buildings.

-The statewide needs assessment consists of rapid visual screenings (RVS) of these buildings in accordance with FEMA-154, 2002 Edition, or an equivalent standard adopted by DOGAMI; information gathering to supplement RVS; and ranking of RVS results into risk categories.
-The results will be posted on a publicly accessible web site.
+The statewide needs assessment consisted of rapid visual screenings (RVS) of critical infrastructure buildings in accordance with FEMA-154, 2002 Edition, or an equivalent standard adopted by DOGAMI; information gathering to supplement RVS; and ranking of RVS results into risk categories.

-Senate Bill 2 (2005) provides the first step in a pre-disaster mitigation strategy that is further defined in Senate Bills 3-5 (2005).
-Senate Bill 3 (2005) directs the Oregon Emergency Management office to create a grant program for local communities.
-Senate Bills 4 (2005) and 5 (2005) direct the state treasurer to issue voter approved bonds.
+Senate Bill 2 (2005) provided the first step in a pre-disaster mitigation strategy that is further defined in Senate Bills 3-5 (2005).
+Senate Bill 3 (2005) directed the Oregon Emergency Management office to create a grant program for local communities.
+Senate Bills 4 (2005) and 5 (2005) directed the state treasurer to issue voter approved bonds.
 This flow chart (PDF) explains the relationship of Senate Bills 2-5 (2005).
-Altogether, $1.2 billion will be appropriated to improve seismic safety statewide.
-Note that grant funding for seismic rehabilitation is directly related to seismic needs assessment.

 - Seismic Safety Policy Advisory Commission

 - Oregon Office of Emergency Management